hteppl/DataManager/README.md

 ## How to install

-If any plugin requires a DataManager you just need to download and install it.
+If any plugin requires a DataManager, you just need to download and install it.
 Usually it will be enough.
 Also, you can configure some default database settings in config.yml file, that plugin will create in `plugins` folder.

 ## Configuration